Retail spending dips as holiday sales bite into inflation

 Of course, many people have also tightened their shopping budgets in response to inflation.
 Stores like Walmart and Target, for example, say they have watched shoppers pull back from discretionary items, like clothes and home decor while they spent more on necessities, like food and gas.

-Compared to a year earlier, shoppers did spend more in November, by 6.5%, but that does lag the inflation rate, which was 7.1% in November.
+Compared to a year earlier, shoppers did spend more in November, by 6.5%, but that does lag the inflation rate, which was 7.1% last month.
 Spending was up 16% at gas stations, almost 9% more at grocery stores and 14% more at bars and restaurants.

 And it's worth noting that this November is being compared to last November, when people were in the midst of an almost two-year pandemic shopping frenzy.
 This holiday season, the National Retail Federation still expects shoppers to spend between 6% and 8% more than they did last year.